lulu-bbg/emotion_hand-detection/README.md

       or
       imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt /dev/video0 (if no monitor+) demo.mp4

+## The Result
+Trail One- Low percentages of emotion detection(23-30%).
+Angry, sad, and none were detected easily, but suprised and happy were undetectable.
+This led to adding hand gestures to the images for the training process to have more distinct patterns between the images.

 Trail Two- Video Demo: https://youtu.be/ixWe0OLodj4 (Nano is detecting all five emotion, but needs different angles to recognize the patterns.)

+For 100 epochs and 100 train images, this trail went pretty well.
+However, while taking the images it is likley I adjusted the camera, even if seeminly insignificant, this had a pretty big impact on what emotions the nano could detect in slightly different angles.